microsoft/azurelinux-tutorials/docs/kernel/modify_kernel.md

 sed -i 's/    "config": .*/    "config": "'"$CONFIGHASH"'",/' kernel.signatures.json
 ```

 To ensure you can differentiate your new custom kernel from the default kernel and to guarantee the local version will be consumed, bump the release number in the kernel release spec.
-Note that the build system should prioritize the local version of a package over the version on [packages.microsoft.com](http://packages.microsoft.com/).
-Any other behavior is likely a bug.
+Note that the build system will prioritize the local version of a package over the version on [packages.microsoft.com](http://packages.microsoft.com/).

 ```bash
 # Update the Release number.
 Be sure not to remove the {?dist} tag